 It’s your responsibility to check if an applicant is legally allowed to work in the UK.
 Illegal workers include people with expired student visas, or students on visas working more hours than the visa allows.
 People on a visitor’s visa cannot be employed.

-- Check they are valid for that applicant.
+• Check they are valid for your particular applicant.

-Try to get references before your new hair or beauty employee starts work, but if you can’t, ensure that the offer of employment is subject to receipt of satisfactory references.
+Try to get references before your new hair or beauty employee starts work, but if you can’t, ensure that the offer of employment is subject to satisfactory references.

 Your offer letter should state: